 But it’s not just the big companies we bake for.
 Yes we supply outlets like Budgens and Londis, but Peacock products are bought by school caterers, coffee shops and smaller retailers across the region.
 Our Yum Yum doughnuts are distributed across the whole of the UK.

 All this effort to turn the company round paid off.
 By February 2012 we no longer needed the services of the invoice financing company.
 They were amazed and gave us incredible accolades – very few clients in our position manage to build up their cash flow so quickly.
 It normally takes years to break the cycle of needing a third party company to advance money on your invoices.

 And of course, as the company grew we came to rely on THP more and more.
 They were very supportive throughout and gave us excellent advice, as well as giving us help and support with all aspects of our accounting.
 But we knew from their work with us at the nursery that they would be there for us, no matter how difficult things might become.
-Nowadays, Keith and Mark visit us regularly and help us plan the way forward.
+Nowadays, our contact from THP visits us regularly and help us plan the way forward.

-I’m proud of what the whole team at Peacock Foods has achieved in a few short years.
+I’m proud of what the whole team at Peacock Foods has achieved.
 Taking a company in receivership and turning it into a thriving concern isn’t easy, and every person here has contributed to that.
 As long as we keep our innovation level high, our service exemplary and carry on building that confidence in our ability to deliver, I think we have a very bright future ahead of us.